 Note: All costs are based on recent US economic data (2024–2026) and may vary substantially by region based on local labor rates, material costs, and regulatory requirements.

-Site Preparation and Base Materials
+Site Preparation and Base Material Procurement

-Labor and Heavy Machinery
+Labor and Mechanized Installation

 Ongoing Maintenance and Soil Amelioration